AdaCore/training_material/courses/fundamentals_of_ada/080_expressions.rst

    subtype Weekdays is Days range Mon ..
 Fri;
    This_Day : Days;
    ...
-   case Weekdays'(This_Day) is --runtime error if out of range
+   case Weekdays'(This_Day) is -- run-time error if out of range
      when Mon =>
        Arrive_Late;
        Leave_Early;